Null-Not-Found/DashBuddy-Documentation/DashBuddy-Data/API endpints.md

       ]
     </td>
     <td>
-      Gets all brands from database.
+      Gets all brands from the database.
     </td>
   </tr>
   <tr>